Large SVARs: The Orthogonal Reduced-Form Parameterization

 This mapping makes clear how the structural parameters depend on the reduced-form parameters and orthogonal matrices.
-Given the reduced-form parameters, one can consider each value of ${\bf Q}\in \mathcal{O}(n)$ as a particular choice among observationally equivalent structural parameters.
+Given the reduced-form parameters, each value of $\bfQ \in \mathcal{O}(n)$ can be viewed as a particular choice among observationally equivalent structural parameters.
+Thus, we can always write the sign restrictions in terms of the orthogonal reduced-form parameterization.
+Hence, let $\left[\mathbf{S}_R(\bfB, \bfS, \bfQ) > {\bf0}\right]$ be an indicator function in terms of the orthogonal reduced-form parameterization that equals one if the sign restrictions are satisfied and zero otherwise, where $\mathbf{S}_R(\bfB, \bfS, \bfQ)=\mathbf{S}_S(f(\bfB, \bfS, \bfQ))$.
+Because both $\mathbf{S}_S$ and $f$ are continuous, $\mathbf{S}_R$ is also continuous.